jctillman/competitive_search/readme.md

 ## Advice

-1. Any calls to "state" objects that you might need to make have already been made, with the value stored in some variable.
+1. Any calls to "state" methods that you might need to make have already been made, with the value stored in some variable.
+You do NOT need to make any calls to "state.{anything}()" that have not already been made.

 2. Minimax alpha-beta pruning is hard, so don't feel discouraged if you have difficulty with it.
 It is only a few more lines than minimax itself, though, so if you're writing a lot you're probably going wrong.